Topological Corner States in Bilayer and Trilayer Systems with Vertically Stacked Topological Heterostructures: Abstract

 \section{Abstract}

-We investigate bilayer and trilayer systems composed of topologically distinct, vertically stacked layers based on the Benalcazar-Bernevig-Hughes model.
-We have identified a topological phase transition that significantly alters the number of the topological corner states in these systems.
-Additionally, we find that traditional nested Wilson loop analysis inaccurately classifies certain phases, leading us to evaluate multipole chiral numbers (MCNs) as a more appropriate topological invariant.
-This approach accurately identifies topological phases and the number of MCNs coincides with the number of corner modes, enhancing our understanding of topological insulators and opening avenues for further applications.
+We investigate bilayer and trilayer systems composed of topologically distinct, vertically stacked layers, forming topological heterostructures based on the Benalcazar-Bernevig-Hughes model.
+We find that a topological phase transition induced by interlayer coupling significantly alters the number of corner states in these topological structures.
+Furthermore, we find that traditional nested Wilson loop analysis inaccurately classifies certain phases, leading us to evaluate multipole chiral numbers (MCNs) as a more appropriate topological invariant for this scenario.
+The MCNs not only enable accurate classification of topological phases but also directly correspond to the number of zero-energy corner states, effectively characterizing $\mathbb{Z}$-class HOTI phases.
+Our study proposes the novel concept of topological heterostructures, providing critical insights into the control of localized corner states within multilayer systems and expanding potential research directions.